Do you want to learn how to make easy beaded ornaments for your Christmas tree? I’ve got you! Let’s see how easy this project is!

 As a side note, the beads came separated by size and I wanted to keep it that way.
 Little cubbies in this handmade tool caddy plus a couple of bowls helped me to do that.

 While watching “Heidi” on Amazon Prime movies, I started beading.
 This isn’t a DIY project that I have tackled in the past and I wanted to get the hang of it before I shared this tutorial.

 My floor lamp/magnifying glass combo was a huge help!
 Having the large eye needle is a help too.
-Here is a video of my Sweater Pumpkins showing how I thread a large eye needle with thick cord.
+Here is a video of my Sweater Pumpkins showing how I thread a large eye needle with a thick cord.

-The first bead you add to the beaded ornament will ultimately be on the top.
+The first bead you add for the beaded ornament will ultimately be on the top.
 With that in mind, I added a bead from a stash I already had on hand.
 That bead has a bit of color and is smaller than the largest bead in the Amazon package.